Ice-Citron/OpenGL-Series/README - Notes/Notes [EP1-EP6].md

             GLenum type,
             GLboolean normalized,
             GLsizei stride,
-            const void * pointer
+            const void* pointer
          );

 -- Purpose: Configures the format and layout of vertex attributes in a vertex buffer.
 -- Usage: Typically used in the setup phase of OpenGL rendering to specify how vertex data is organized for rendering.

 -- Parameters
-   1. index: Attribute index in the shader.
-      Specifies which attribute (e.g., position, color) to configure.
+   1. index: Attribute index in the shader. // can be custom defined in vertex shader Specifies which attribute (e.g., position, color) to configure.
    2. size: Number of components per attribute.
-      Common values: 2, 3, 4 (e.g., 3 for a 3D position vector).
+      Size attributes store the size of 1 vertex, for example, if 1 vertex requires 3 floats for positions, and 4 bytes for colour.
+The size param will be: "sizeof(float) * 3 + 4"
    3. type: Data type of each component.
       E.g., GL_FLOAT for floating-point values.
    4. normalized: Whether to normalize data.
       GL_TRUE or GL_FALSE (use GL_TRUE for normalized data).
    5. stride: Byte offset between consecutive attributes.
       Set to 0 for tightly packed data, otherwise size in bytes of a complete vertex.
    6. pointer: Offset of the attribute in the buffer.
-      Specifies where the data for the attribute begins in the buffer.
+      Specifies where the data for the attribute begins in the buffer. // This param specifies the memory address which the speciifc attrib starts, for example if the color data starts after 5 float values, need to set this param to "(const void*)sizeof(float) * 5".

 -- Example
         // Assuming position data is at index 0 and texture data is at index 1 in the shader